Trump's immigration crackdown led to drop in US growth rate last year as population hit 342 million

-The 0.5% growth rate for 2025 was a sharp drop from 2024's almost 1% growth rate, which was the highest since 2001 and was fueled by immigration.
+The 0.5% growth rate for 2025 was a sharp drop from 2024's almost 1% growth rate, which was the highest in two decades and was fueled by immigration.
 The 2024 estimates put the U.S. population at 340 million people.

-Immigration increased by 1.3 million people last year, compared with 2024's increase of 2.8 million people.
-The census report did not distinguish between legal and illegal immigration.
+Immigration increased by almost 1.3 million people last year, compared with 2024's increase of 2.8 million people.
+If trends continue, the gain from immigrants in mid-2026 will drop to only 321,000 people, according to the Census Bureau, whose estimates do not distinguish between legal and illegal immigration.

 The numbers made public Tuesday reflect change from July 2024 to July 2025, covering the end of President Joe Biden's Democratic administration and the first half of Trump's first year back in office.